Kaskia Wellbeing Block

 Latest updates

-Construction update weeks 9–10
+Construction site update for weeks 13–14

-Interior construction continues in parallel with demolition works in both the hospital building and the tower building.
+Indoors, construction works continue alongside demolition in both the former hospital building and the Tower Building.

 Site access